timjbray/jekyll-now/_posts/2019-04-10-Starting-an-engineering-culture.md

 ---
 layout: post
-title: Starting and Engineering culture
+title: Starting an Engineering culture
 ---

 Over the past year I've been lucky enough to co-found a startup and build a range of products from scratch.
 While I've built many products from scratch, my previous most recent role was at the other end of the spectrum - with a mature company and products.